integrii/go-redis-migrator/README.md

 #### Getting a key list from the source cluster
 `./go-redis-migrator -getKeys=true -sourceHosts=127.0.0.1:6379`

-or
+With a cluster:

 `./go-redis-migrator -getKeys=true -sourceHosts=127.0.0.1:6379,127.0.0.1:6380`

 #### Migrating keys
 `./go-redis-migrator -copydata=true -sourceHosts=127.0.0.1:6379 -destinationHosts=192.168.0.1:6379`

-or with clusters
+With clusters:

 `./go-redis-migrator -copyData=true -sourceHosts=127.0.0.1:6379,127.0.0.1:6380 -destinationHosts=192.168.0.1:6379,192.168.0.1:6380`

-or from a cluster and to a single host `./go-redis-migrator -copyData=true -sourceHosts=127.0.0.1:6379,127.0.0.1:6380 -destinationHosts=192.168.0.1:6379` or from a single host to a cluster `./go-redis-migrator -copyData=true -sourceHosts=127.0.0.1:6379 -destinationHosts=192.168.0.1:6379,192.168.0.1:6380`
+or from a cluster and to a single host:

+`./go-redis-migrator -copyData=true -sourceHosts=127.0.0.1:6379,127.0.0.1:6380 -destinationHosts=192.168.0.1:6379`

+From a single host to a cluster:

+`./go-redis-migrator -copyData=true -sourceHosts=127.0.0.1:6379 -destinationHosts=192.168.0.1:6379,192.168.0.1:6380`

 #### Migrating only keys from a list